nblumoe/clj-ui-spikes/bootfx-ui/README.md

 Using JavaFX directly via Java interop with boot build tool.

 Boot does exit the application properly after closing the (last) GUI window.
-This is an issue encountered when using Leiningen instead.
+This is an issue encountered when using the `fn-fx` lib with Leiningen.

 ## Issues